QOS: A Quantum Operating System: Motivation and Key Ideas

 \subsection{QPU Load Imbalance}

 The quantum cloud faces QPU load imbalance.
 The root cause is spatiotemporal heterogeneity (\S~\ref{sec:challenges:spatial_and_temporal}), combined with the manual QPU selection offered by the current quantum cloud model \cite{ibmQuantum}.
-This leads to users selecting the ``best performant'' QPU based on empirical or arbitrary metrics \cite{ravi2021quantum}.
+These naturally motivate users to select the highest fidelity QPU(s) for that calibration cycle \cite{ravi2022quantum}.

 \myparagraph{Results} Figure \ref{fig:temporal_util_loads} (c) shows the average number of pending jobs for different IBM QPUs across October 2023.
 The groups of QPUs (separated by the red dashed line) have a size of 7, 27, and 127 qubits, respectively.
 There is a 49$\times$, 57$\times$, and 5.7$\times$ maximum load difference across the groups, respectively.